Hand, foot, and mouth disease: Treatment

 Medications are usually not needed as hand, foot, and mouth disease is a viral disease that typically resolves on its own.
 Currently, there is no specific curative treatment for hand, foot, and mouth disease.
 Disease management typically focuses on achieving symptomatic relief.
-Pain from the sores may be eased with the use of analgesic medications.
+Pain from the sores may be eased by using analgesic medications.
 Infection in older children, adolescents, and adults is typically mild and lasts approximately 1 week, but may occasionally run a longer course.
 Fever reducers can help decrease body temperature.

 A minority of individuals with hand, foot, and mouth disease may require hospital admission due to complications such as inflammation of the brain, inflammation of the meninges, or acute flaccid paralysis.
 Non-neurologic complications such as inflammation of the heart, fluid in the lungs, or bleeding into the lungs may also occur.

 Complications

 Complications from the viral infections that cause HFMD are rare but require immediate medical treatment if present.
 HFMD infections caused by Enterovirus 71 tend to be more severe and are more likely to have neurologic or cardiac complications including death than infections caused by Coxsackievirus A16.
 Viral or aseptic meningitis can occur with HFMD in rare cases and is characterized by fever, headache, stiff neck, or back pain.
-The condition is usually mild and clears without treatment; however, hospitalization for a short time may be needed.
+The condition is usually mild and resolves without treatment; however, a short hospitalization may be needed.
 Other serious complications of HFMD include encephalitis (inflammation of the brain), or flaccid paralysis in rare circumstances.

 Fingernail and toenail loss have been reported in children 4–8 weeks after having HFMD.
-The relationship between HFMD and the reported nail loss is unclear; however, it is temporary and nail growth resumes without treatment.
+The relationship between HFMD and reported nail loss is unclear; however, it is temporary, and nail growth resumes without treatment.

-Minor complications due to symptoms can occur such as dehydration, due to mouth sores causing discomfort with intake of foods and fluid.
+Minor complications from symptoms can occur, such as dehydration, due to mouth sores causing discomfort with food and fluid intake.

 Epidemiology

-Hand, foot and mouth disease most commonly occurs in children under the age of 10 and more often under the age of 5, but it can also affect adults with varying symptoms.
-It tends to occur in outbreaks during the spring, summer, and autumn seasons.
-This is believed to be due to heat and humidity improving spread.
+Hand, foot, and mouth disease most commonly occurs in children under the age of 10 and more often under the age of 5, but it can also affect adults with varying symptoms.
+It tends to occur in outbreaks during spring, summer, and autumn seasons.
+This is believed to be due to heat and humidity improving the spread.
 HFMD is more common in rural areas than urban areas; however, socioeconomic status and hygiene levels need to be considered.
 Poor hygiene is a risk factor for HFMD.